 Travel to Hong Kong with the Hong Kong Tourist Visa

 Citizens of certain countries should apply for a Hong Kong tourist visa by completing the Application for Visit/Transit in Hong Kong, an ID 1003 A form or an ID 1003 B form.
 This application may be submitted along with other relevant supporting documents to the Receipt and Despatch Unit at the Immigration Department in Hong Kong by post or through a local sponsor.
-Applicants may also also apply for a visa for Hong Kong through the their nearest Chinese embassy or consulate.
+Applicants may also apply for a visa for Hong Kong through their nearest Chinese embassy or consulate.

 All nationals who apply for a Hong Kong Tourist Visa or a Transit visa must demonstrate that:

 - The applicant’s bona fides are not in doubt.

 - The applicant has sufficient funds to cover the costs of the duration of their stay.